Web4iscoding/FPS-Game/README.md

 10. Advanced Game Mechanics
 11. Battle Mode

-These elements were first proposed with a general view for their functions, with more features in each element to be introduced in later sprints.
+These elements were first proposed with a general view for their functions, with more features and specifications in each element to be introduced in later sprints.
 Furthermore, the Design & Testing team co-operated with the design of 3D levels, characters, and game mechanics.

 #### Sprint Cycles
 After each sprint session every week, a sprint cycle begins.
 In each sprint cycle, the Main Developers Team becomes the main force for the implementation of the proposed features with the help of the Design & Testing Team for minor coding; the main focus of the latter team is to keep expanding on the requirements of each corresponding feature and be the tester for each feature once one requirement has been finished.

 For the testing of feature, as the uploading of the entire project folder onto GitHub would exceed the size limit of a remote git repository and require Git LFS (Large File Storage), the finished snippets would be uploaded onto a Google Drive instead, and the Design & Testing Team would access the source code there and test directly; this approach works as our team is relatively small, so losing any feature that GitHub provides us is not necessary a big loss compared to when the development's handled by a large corporation.

 Additionally, during requirement engineering, no actual documentation was produced, instead, our team communicated directly for any new features to be updated.

 #### Project Closure